wdullaer/MaterialDateTimePicker/README.md

 * `vibrate(boolean vibrate)`
 Set whether the dialogs should vibrate the device when a selection is made.
 This defaults to `true`.

+* `dismissOnPause(boolean dismissOnPause)`
+Set whether the picker dismisses itself when the parent Activity is paused or whether it recreates itself when the Activity is resumed.

 Potential Improvements
 ----------------------